melanierosson/outerbelt/README.md

-# outerbelt
+# The Outerbelt Alliance NFP
-New website for The Outerbelt Alliance NFP - https://outerbelt.org/
+This repo is for The Outerbelt Alliance NFP's new website, to be hosted at https://outerbelt.org/